 Reed Hastings decided to start Netflix after being fined $40 at a Blockbuster store for being late to return a copy of Apollo 13.

 In 1934, Sir Allen Lane was waiting at Exeter St Davids for a train back to London, and found himself without a book to read.
 All that was on offer at the station bookstall were magazines and Victorian reprints.
 He decided that high quality, engaging, and reasonably priced books should be available to everyone, anywhere.
-Next year, he created Penguin Books.
+He created Penguin Books the following year.

 One evening, Leah Busque realised she had run out of dog food and was worried all the shops would be closed.
 “We were certain that there was someone in our own neighbourhood that would be willing to help us out, and it was just a matter of connecting with them.”
 A few months later, she created TaskRabbit.